Exterior renovation in Calistoga

 Calistoga housing and architecture

-Calistoga's stock blends a charming historic downtown and Victorian/early-California homes, modest older residential streets, resort and cottage properties, and hillside and vineyard-edge custom homes on the surrounding slopes.
-The historic homes demand period-sensitive profiles; the hillside homes are where re-cladding combustible wood and shingle delivers the largest hardening gain in genuinely high-exposure terrain.
+Calistoga's stock blends a charming historic downtown and Victorian and early-California homes, modest older residential streets, resort and cottage properties tied to the hot-springs trade, and hillside and vineyard-edge custom homes on the surrounding slopes.
+The historic homes demand period-sensitive profiles, proportioned trim, and restraint so a re-side modernizes durability without flattening character.
+The hillside and ridge homes are where re-cladding combustible wood and shingle delivers the largest hardening gain, because they sit in genuinely high-exposure terrain where the wall material is survival infrastructure, not finish.

 Calistoga's upvalley climate

-Calistoga is the hottest, driest part of the Napa Valley in summer, with intense UV and a long, severe fire season; winters are mild.
+Calistoga is the hottest, driest part of the Napa Valley in summer, with intense UV and a long, severe fire season; winters are mild and wet.
 The pronounced dry season and the steep wooded ridges that enclose the town combine to make wildfire the controlling exterior factor on most parcels.
+The same ridges that funnel summer heat into the upvalley also funnel wind during a fire event, which is why ember behavior — not just flame contact — drives the detailing here.
+Heat and UV are real secondary stressors the finish has to survive.

 Hardening a Calistoga home

 Given exposure made concrete by the Glass and Tubbs fires, we specify Class A non-combustible fiber cement for Calistoga homes and aggressively harden eaves, soffits, vents, and ground-to-wall transitions, recognizing that ridge- and vineyard-edge parcels see heavy ember loading in a wind event.
-We document materials and assemblies to support insurability and rebuilding-standard conversations.
+In ridge-enclosed terrain, embers carried on canyon wind are the most common ignition path, so the vulnerable details around the wall matter as much as the cladding itself.
+We document materials and assemblies to support insurability and rebuilding-standard conversations, while being clear that insurers set their own criteria.
+We won't overstate the risk, but in upvalley Calistoga it is genuinely high.

 Recommended materials for Calistoga

-Non-combustible fiber cement is the recommendation for Calistoga — in period-appropriate profiles for the historic core and durable straightforward profiles for hillside homes.
-We advise against combustible cladding here given the high upvalley fire exposure; fiber cement also handles the intense heat with no durability trade-off.
+Non-combustible fiber cement is the recommendation for Calistoga — in period-appropriate profiles for the historic core and durable, straightforward profiles for hillside homes.
+We advise against combustible cladding here given the high upvalley fire exposure; the choice is not a stylistic preference but a response to the terrain.
+Fiber cement also handles the intense upvalley heat and UV with no durability trade-off, so the safest material is also the soundest one on every count.
+The result hardens the home and carries the character the town expects.

 What an exterior project costs in Calistoga

-Calistoga projects carry the standard drivers plus aggressive fire-hardening scope, period-sensitive trim on historic homes, and frequently steep ridge or rural site access.
-Older homes commonly reveal substrate and dry-rot issues at demolition.
-We assess on site and provide a written, itemized estimate; in Calistoga the hardening scope is the core of the value.
+Calistoga projects carry the standard drivers plus aggressive fire-hardening scope, period-sensitive trim on historic homes, and frequently steep ridge or rural site access on the hillside parcels.
+Older downtown-area homes commonly reveal substrate and dry-rot issues at demolition that a clean exterior never hinted at, so we keep that contingency visible.
+Ridge and vineyard-edge sites add staging, access, and material-handling cost a flat town lot avoids.
+We assess on site and provide a written, itemized estimate; in Calistoga the hardening scope is the core of the value, not an add-on.

 Our process in Calistoga